 As many as 7% of women will develop breast cancer.
 Although often breast conserving treatments are possible, for many it means surgically losing one or both breasts.
 The impact to self image and esteem of mastectomy can be devastating and lead to ongoing distress.
 Following mastectomy, women often resort to wearing unnatural looking and feeling external prostheses.

 With modern advances in plastic and reconstructive surgery and microsurgery, women can now opt to have breast reconstruction that can be natural in appearance and feel.
 For women undergoing breast reconstruction, feeling “whole and normal” again is a great boost to their self image and esteem.BEFORE AND AFTER PHOTOS

-If you are contemplating breast reconstruction, it is best to be fully examined and assessed by your plastic surgeon.
-Your general surgeon (who performed the mastectomy) will often give you an initial idea of your suitability for reconstruction but the plastic surgical opinion will help you make you final choice of reconstructive method.
-Sometimes “immediate” reconstruction can be arranged at the time of your mastectomy and you can discuss this with your general surgeon prior to mastectomy.
+If you are contemplating breast reconstruction, it is best to have a plastic surgeon fully examine and asses you.
+Your general surgeon (who performed the mastectomy) will often give you an initial idea of your suitability for reconstruction.
+But the plastic surgical opinion will help you make you final choice of reconstructive method.
+Sometimes we can arrange “immediate” reconstruction at the time of your mastectomy.
+You can discuss this with your general surgeon prior to mastectomy.
 There are various ways of achieving breast reconstruction.
 They vary in their complexity and their look and feel.
 There are three main ways Dr Drielsma performs breast reconstruction:

 - Tissue expansion and breast prosthesis

 - Latissimus Dorsi muscle flap and breast prosthesis

 Dr Drielsma will discuss at length these three options (which represent the world standard of breast reconstruction) and advise you on suitability and help you decide which is best for you.
 They differ by increasing complexity and degree of quality in terms of shape and feel.